This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 5. Bake the Apple Bundt Cake

-The Apple Bundt Cake will need to bake at least an hour and could take another 15-20 minutes.
-The sides should have slightly pulled away from the pan, and a toothpick inserted should come out dry.
+The Apple Bundt Cake will need to bake at least an hour and could take another 10-20 minutes.
+(The sides should have slightly pulled away from the pan, and a toothpick inserted should come out dry.
 That said, the best way to know if your cake is done is to take its temperature.
 The internal temperature should be at least 200° F, and ideally around 205° F. Do not let it rise above 212° F, as that is the boiling point of water, which means that moisture in your cake will steam out of the cake, rendering a less moist cake.
 The ideal thermometer for taking cake temperature (or any baked or cooked item) is a Thermapen, which I can not recommend enough.
-(I own four!)

-Apple Bundt cake in Bundt pan cooling on wire rack
+Apple Bundt cake in Bundt pan cooling on wire rack.

-overhead view of apple bundt cake
+overhead view of apple bundt cake.

 Even without a sprinkle of confectioner’s sugar, Apple Bundt Cake is stunning!